Fight Background Check Errors with Background Check Lawyers.

 How Common Are Background Check Errors?

-Background check errors refer to any inaccurate, misleading, or false information in your background report, including information that should have aged off of your report years ago or should never have been reported in the first place (e.g. an expunged or sealed record).
+Background check errors refer to any inaccurate, misleading, or false information in your background report, including information that should have aged off of your report years ago or should never have been reported in the first place (e.g. an expunged record or sealed record).

 What is the Fair Credit Reporting Act?

-We rely heavily on the FCRA to build the best possible cases and get the best possible outcomes.
+We rely heavily on the FCRA to build the best possible cases and get the best possible outcomes for you.

 Your Rights Under the FCRA